Forge Home

 You may also configure the connection options used by the Telegraf client when querying postgres.
 These options can be set using the puppet_operational_dashboards::telegraf::agent::postgres_options class parameter.

 The easiest way to get started using this module is by including the puppet_operational_dashboards class to install and configure Telegraf, InfluxDB, and Grafana.
-Note that you also need to install the toml-rb gem according to the documentation.
+Note that if you are using toml template format (default) you also need to install the toml-rb gem according to the documentation.

 include puppet_operational_dashboards